 The ISO file created with the tiny11maker script removes apps, such as Clipchamp, News, Weather, Xbox, GetHelp, GetStarted, Office Hub, Solitaire, People, Power Automate, Microsoft To-Do, Alarms, Mail and Calendar, Feedback Hub, Maps, Sound Recorder, Your Phone, Media Player, Quick Assist, Internet Explorer, Tablet PC Math, Microsoft Edge, and OneDrive.

-While the Windows 11 25H2 ISO file created with the tyny11coremaker script removes everything already listed above, plus Windows Component Store (WinSxS), Windows Defender (only disabled), Windows Update, and Windows Recovery Environment (WinRE).
+While the Windows 11 25H2 ISO file created with the tyny11coremaker script removes everything listed above, it also removes Windows Component Store (WinSxS), Windows Defender (only disabled), Windows Update, and Windows Recovery Environment (WinRE).

 The developer of this project is now offering direct downloads to make things easier.
 If you don’t trust the custom images, you can use the tiny11 builder scripts to create the images yourself.